Board of Directors

 Jason Alley, Jonesport

 Jason is a local clammer and lobsterman.
-He began fishing at the tender age of 8 and is invested in sustaining the fishing industry.
-Jason holds a marine engineering degree from Maine Maritime Academy and has experience as a merchant mariner.
+He began fishing at the tender age of eight.
+After obtaining a marine engineering degree from Maine Maritime Academy and gaining experience as a merchant mariner, he has invested in sustaining the fishing industry.
 He volunteered for a position on DEI’s board after his children attended our summer camps.
-Besides being a patient and active board member, Jason contributes to our research and education efforts in many ways, including giving up work days to help collect experiments with his boat, and bringing us brood stock or touch tank critters.
+Besides being a patient and active board member, Jason contributes to our research and education efforts in many ways, including giving up work days to help collect experiments with his boat, and bringing us touch tank critters.

 Jonathan Alley, Addison

 Jonathan graduated from the University of Maine in 2010 with a Bachelor’s degree in Business Management.
-After completing school, he worked at a local elementary school before joining Machias Savings Bank in 2011.
+He worked at a local elementary school before joining Machias Savings Bank in 2011.
 In 2015, Jonathan was promoted to branch manager, being the youngest employee in that role at the time.
 Originally from Beals, he was happy to take on a leadership role at DEI because of his interest in our education program, both as a former educator, and a dad of two.

 Christopher Bartlett, Eastport